cpmech/gosl/README.md

 ![](zdocs/vscode-open-in-container.gif)

 Our [Docker Image](https://hub.docker.com/repository/docker/gosl/gosl) also contains Go and the Go Tools for working with VS Code (or not).
-Below is a video showing the convenience of VS Code + Gosl:
+Below is a video showing the convenience of VS Code + the Go tools + Gosl.
+Note how fast VS Code is in finding the function ReadLines and the package gosl/io even under a clash with go's own io package.
+Upon file save, the Go tools automatically add the required imports.
+Note also the very convenient auto-completion of the callback function given to ReadLines.
+Also, Code + the Go tools nicely fill the function arguments with default values.

 ![](zdocs/vscode-gosl-01.gif)

 ### Debian/Ubuntu GNU Linux